U.S. District Court for the District of Alaska

 |How many days will it take to fulfill an archive request?||

-Individuals who request files from archives can expect to review those files within two to three weeks.
-There is a retrieval fee of $53.00.
+Individuals who request files from archives can expect to review those files within 30 days.
+See the court Fee schedule for current archive request fees.

 |Who do I contact for court calendar or docket information?||

 Phone numbers for Case Management Clerks can be found by clicking the link in this paragraph or by selecting "Court Info...Contacts" from the menu at the top of the page.

 The primary filing location is in Anchorage, Alaska.
 The Court has divisional offices located in Fairbanks, Juneau and Ketchikan.
 In addition, we can accept filings in Nome.